davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] Vdbench
 - A customer wants to store small files (KBs) workload in a file system.
     What two options should you use to measure performance for this system.
-    - [ ] CPU processor clock spped for faster processing
+    - [ ] CPU processor clock speed for faster processing
     - [ ] Amount of Memory on file servers
     - [x] High IOPS
     - [x] Low Latency